CLU-MSCP/bedics/index.md

 # Professional Development Resources

 Below are a list of resources for your own professional developmment.
-There is a lively and fun community of researchers and instructors on various social media platforms including Twitter and Facebook.
-On these platforms contributors share their thoughts and advice on research, statistics, and R.  You are encouraged to engage this community for both knowledge and inspiration.
+There is a fun and lively group of researchers and statisticians on various social media platforms including Twitter and Facebook.
+You are encouraged to engage this community for both knowledge and inspiration.

 ## Professional Organizations and Conferences